Sources of Agricultural Finance: Institutional and Non-institutional Finance

-- No reception is imposed on the use of the loan.
+- No restriction is imposed on the use of the loan.
 It is granted for productive as well as non-productive purposes.

 - Consumption loans are also available from money lenders and others.
-Money required for the marriages and other social celebrations and even for the death ceremonies is available without much delay.
+Money required for marriages and other social celebrations and even for death ceremonies is available without much delay.

 The demerit of Non-institutional Credit

-- An exorbitant rate of interest means an extremely high-interest rate is charged by the money lenders and others making it is impossible for the farmers to redeem their loans
+- An exorbitant rate of interest means an extremely high-interest rate is charged by the money lenders and others making the farmers can’t redeem their loans

-- Indebtedness: Farmers unable to repay the loans as interest is very high that creates a huge burden on borrowers.
+- Indebtedness: Farmers are unable to repay the loans as interest is very high which creates a huge burden on borrowers.

-- Loss of land and property: If farmers were unable to pay the loan and interest on time it will be the loss of the land and property to them.
+- Loss of land and property: If farmers were unable to pay the loan and interest on the time it will be the loss of their land and property to them.
 And the landlords take the ownership.

-- Malpractice is indulged in the form of obtaining a thumb impression or Signature on a blank Bond stamp paper and misuse them and thus deprive the farmer of their property and asset.
+- Malpractice is indulged in the form of obtaining a thumb impression or Signature on a blank Bond stamp paper and misusing them and thus depriving the farmer of their property and asset.